 Moments later they went on their way and I stood there considering my next step; should I follow them or should I just wait for my friends?
 I did the former.
 10 minutes into my walk I saw the other guide, Carlo, running towards me.
 He apologized for leaving us behind and reported that Krish and Arthur were waiting for us in one of the resting spots along the trail.
-He shared he’s amazed at how fast the two moved.
-I told him that both like climbing mountains, in fact, Krish includes a trek in most of her trips here and abroad.
-Arthur has climbed more mountains than any other person in our group.
+He shared that he’s amazed at how fast the two moved.
+I told him that the couple likes climbing mountains, in fact, Krish includes a trek in most of her trips here and abroad.
+Arthur, on the other hand, has climbed more mountains than any other person in our group.

 We passed by a river where we spotted several hikers enjoying a swim.
 Arthur, looking excited, asked if we were going swimming but the rest of the group had no energy to go for it.
 Personally, all I wanted was to shower and change into clean clothing.
 The slipping incident got me all muddied, I didn’t want to soil the van seat.

 Finally, we were back at the jump-off point at 1:39 p.m and saw the other climbers waiting for their turn to take a bath.
 They charge ₱20 for shower use.

 - What to bring – Aside from the usual e.g., water snacks, bring extra clothes to change into, as well as slippers.
 Also, I recommend using a trekking pole, it’s quite useful especially during descent.

 - Can I bring a car? – You may bring a car and park on the side of the road near the jump-off point.
 To my knowledge, there is no parking fee, but this may change in the future.